-An important weapon in the SASS preprocessor's arsenal is mix-ins. - These are repeating portions of code that can be included in various selectors.
-Sounds like template selectors, doesn't it?
-In its basic form, it's just like that, but mix-ins have a lot more options.
+An important tool in the SASS preprocessor's toolkit is mixins.
+These are repeating portions of code that we can include in various selectors.
+It sounds like template selectors, right?
+It's just like that in its basic form, but mixins have many more options.

 First, let's deal with reusing styles.
-Let's create a basic style reset mix in.
+Let's create a simple style reset mixin.

 @mixin reset {